-Best enjoyed in winter and always shared with friends, there’s more in common between hotpot and this Swiss counterpart than you’d think!
-Although the cheesy taste and texture of fondue is quite different to hotpot, the ritual of huddling over a steaming bowl of hot liquid and taking turns to dunk pieces of bread or meat before eating them is reminiscent enough of traditional Chinese hotpot that the French term for hotpot is actually la fondue Chinoise.
+Best enjoyed in winter and always shared with friends, Swiss fondue has more in common with hotpot than you’d think!
+Although the cheesy taste and texture of fondue is quite different to hotpot, the ritual of sharing a dish and taking turns to dunk pieces of bread or meat before eating them is so reminiscent of traditional Chinese hotpot that the French for hotpot is la fondue Chinoise.

-If you’re craving the comfort of a stuffed, doughy snack, the closest you can get is pierogi, the national dish of Eastern European countries like Poland and Ukraine.
-Made with flour or potato, these dumplings are stuffed with fillings like cheese, meat, sauerkraut or mashed potato, boiled then fried, and finally topped with sour cream or melted butter.
-Pierogi are also very popular in Canada and America, thanks to large Polish and Ukrainian communities that have existed there for generations.
+If you’re craving the comfort of dumplings, the closest you can get is pierogi, the national dish of Eastern European Poland and Ukraine.
+Made with flour or potato, these dumplings are stuffed with cheese, meat, sauerkraut, or mashed potato, boiled then fried, and finally topped with sour cream or melted butter.
+Pierogi are also very popular in Canada and America, thanks to their large Polish and Ukrainian communities.

 Peking Duck: Tacos

-One is a dish usually reserved for special occasions, the other is the ultimate Mexican street food; both are best enjoyed by hand, filling up a palm-sized steamed pancake or tortilla before devouring it and going back for more!
-While you might struggle to find duck specifically, you can find tacos everywhere in America, from restaurants to food trucks on the street.
-Some taco fillings to try include al pastor (roast pork), carne asada (grilled steak) or pescado (fish).
+One is a dish reserved for special occasions, the other is the ultimate Mexican street food; both you build by hand, filling up a palm-sized steamed pancake or tortilla.
+While you might struggle to find duck specifically, you can get tacos everywhere in America, from restaurants to street food trucks.
+Some taco fillings to try include al pastor (roast pork), carneasada (grilled steak) orpescado (fish).

 Fried Rice: Paella

-Have you ever met someone and been asked, “Have you eaten rice yet?”
-Rice is so central to Asian culture that it’s actually how people greet one another!
-You’ll be happy to know that there are lots of rice-based dishes from around the world to fill that rice bowl-sized hole in your life, like this signature Spanish dish from the Valencia region.
-Rice is roasted over an open fire in a wide, shallow frying pan, and infused with olive oil, saffron, chicken, seafood, vegetables and beans to make a satisfying and varied dish that’s evocative of chao fan.
+You’ll be happy to know there are lots of rice dishes around the world to fill that rice bowl-sized hole in your life, like this signature Spanish dish from Valencia.
+Paella rice cooks over an open fire in a wide, shallow frying pan, and infused with olive oil, saffron, chicken, seafood, vegetables, and beans to make a satisfying and varied dish that’s evocative of chao fan.

 Tangyuan: Gulab Jamun

-Anyone with a sweet tooth can appreciate the appeal of tangyuan, a Chinese dessert made from glutinous rice and served in syrup or a sugary broth.
+Rice balls in syrup or sugar ... what's not to love?!
 If you’re craving a sugar rush, definitely get in on a bowl of syrup-soaked gulab jamun.
-This Indian dessert is made from milk solids which are kneaded into a dough, then deep-fried until they’re golden brown.
-The final step is marinating the balls in a syrup flavored with ingredients like cardamom, honey, saffron or rose water.
+This Indian dessert is made of milk solids kneaded into a dough, then deep-fried until they’re golden brown.
+The final step is marinating the balls in a syrup flavored with cardamom, honey, saffron, or rose water.